A while ago I posted this quote on my LinkedIn. It went kind of viral, reached 44k people, and got 470 likes:

 It's all beautifully connected and the system gets richer and richer with more interviews you conduct.

 All features are now sorted by the problem intensity score.
 It's the summarized pain level from all problems this feature would solve.

 To really make sure you are about to solve something real, fill out the "Real problem?" column.
 Often you have epics in your backlog, where you don't know much about the problems it would solve.

 Another interesting thing you can do is to summarize the total MRR of the companies, so you see which features your most valuable customers need.

 To separate the things you really plan to build in the near future from the fluff, the solutions are grouped into "Shortlist" and "Longlist".
 Normally there are 100+ ideas in here, and you only want to look at the important ones frequently.

 From time to time, feature ideas from the Longlist will rise to the top and get a very high problem intensity score.
 Then it's probably time to have a deeper look at it and put it on the Shortlist.

 If you expand one row, you will understand why.
 Underneath the feature name and description, you see every problem that this feature would solve from every user interview you conducted so far.
 This also helps a lot during feature specification.

 In Airtable you can generate a form like this.
 When customer success or other colleagues bookmark this, they can directly add all customer problems they observe in the database.

 I iterated and tested this template in two companies and countless interviews so far.
-The results were great and it saved so much time we usually wasted with documentation and presenting things and made the interview findings a lot more transparent.
+The results were great and it saved so much time we usually wasted with documentation and presenting things.
+It made the interview findings a lot more transparent, connected and actionable.